xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 <!-- https://www.ssh.com/academy/ssh/tunneling
 https://www.ssh.com/academy/ssh/tunneling-example
 -->
-to access specific ressources, vpns expose a entire network which cannot be relevant for some use cases
+to access specific ressources, vpns expose an entire network which cannot be relevant for security reasons

-ssh tunneling is encapsulating layer 3-7 network traffic between 2 hosts over ssh
+ssh tunneling encapsulate layer 3-7 network traffic between 2 hosts over ssh

-ssh encryption is added to the communication to unsecure the application traffic
+ssh encryption is added to the communication - *so that if a unsecured is used by the application, it is encrypted*

 it can also be use to bypass firewall restrictions by fowarding ports